Elizabeth Harper, Author at Ceetak - Page 2 of 3

 Why use Push-in-Place gaskets?

-Where a seal groove follows an irregular path or profile, a common sealing solution is to design a custom Push-In-Place (PIP) gasket that has the same profile as the centre line of the groove, simply drops into place and is retained by the features of its own design.
-Gasket sealing overview There are many ways to seal the … Continued
+Why use Push-in-Place gaskets?
+Where a seal groove follows an irregular path or profile, a common sealing solution is to design a custom Push-In-Place (PIP) gasket.
+This will have the same profile as the centre line of the groove, and simply drops into place, retained by the features of its own design.
+Gasket sealing overview There are … Continued

-What are perfluoroelastomers (FFKMs)?
+What are Push-in-Place gaskets?